Pride month marred by rising anti-LGBTQ hate - NewsBreak

 Those attacks mirror conspiracy theories pushed by believers of the QAnon cult, which accuses prominent Democrats and members of the media of being complicit in a global ring of child sex traffickers.
 Those falsehoods, spread by online influencers, inspired a man to enter a Washington-area pizza restaurant in 2016 with an AR-15-style rifle, firing three shots; no one was injured.

-Some of the same people who spread hate against the LGBTQ community have connections to the Jan.
-6, 2021, Capitol insurrection and former President Trump’s failed efforts to hold on to power.
+Some of the same people who spread hate against the LGBTQ community have connections to Jan.
+6, 2021; the Capitol insurrection and former President Trump’s failed efforts to hold on to power.

 The conservative agitator in Los Angeles was also present at the Trump rally that led to the insurrection, according to videos he published on Twitter.
 And leaders of the Proud Boys were charged last week with seditious conspiracy in connection to the Capitol riot.